lukasz-glen/ERC721id16/README.md

 Enumerable requires to maintain wallets of users that support `tokenOfOwnerByIndex()` and `balanceOf()` functions.
 A user's wallet is a list of owned token ids which are `uint16`.
-And this is its layout.
+And here is its layout.

 ```markdown
 |                               slot 1                                     | ... |